-Join Maxim Jago for an in-depth discussion in this video Creating an instant movie, part of Up and Running with Premiere Elements 9.
+Join Maxim Jago for an in-depth discussion in this video Creating an instant movie, part of Learning Premiere Elements 9.

 I think anytime anybody uses the phrase, I just want to.
 It's an opportunity for people who make software to come up with a nice way of automating the process.
 And this instant movie function is a perfect example of this, this is just astounding.
 I'm looking in here at the organizer and I've got some video clips that I've imported previously.
 And I want the organizer to automatically generate a movie based on a pre-selected theme to generate assets photo automatically to make the edit.
 Effectively this is an Edit My Movie option.

 And the beauty of it is, if you've just got some material and you don't really want to get into all of the detail of step by step constructing and edit.
 You can just say, take these shots and do your best with them, and Premier Elements will step in and generate the movie for you.
 Now, effectively, there's two ways of.
 Going about this.
 You can either have the Auto-analysis Engine look at your media and make intelligent choices about it and select the shots for you.
 Or you can manually choose the shots.
 If you choose the shots by builidng a timeline ineside of Premier Elements then what you're doing is adding a theme.